simplicity/kinekt.github.io/docs/pipelines.md

 With `app.createEndpoint()`, we can now create as many endpoints as we want.
 Note that, while each endpoint is a stand-alone pipeline, the middleware instances are reused, which means that memory consumption remains low.

-## Modularity
+## Modularity & Opinionatedness

 It is important to highlight the aspect of modularity which comes with the pipeline architecture.
 By using this concept, we're completely free in defining different kinds of endpoints.
 When building a REST api, we're most likely going to use the schematized endpoints.
 But we might have special scenarios, where we need a request to be routed to a custom processing pipeline.
-In this scenario, we can simply create a custom pipeline and perhaps a custom endpoint factory function in order to write more custom processing code.
+In this case, we can simply create a custom pipeline and perhaps a custom endpoint factory function in order to write more custom processing code.

+It is also important to note that kinekt has an unopinionated core: the concept of middlewares and pipelines is very common, easy to understand and simple to implement.
+Opinionatedness in kinekt arises through custom layers such as the `createSchematizedEndpointFactory`.
+You are not forced to use that, however.
+In fact, `createSchematizedEndpointFactory` could be moved to a separate package, and the framework itself would still be perfectly useable.